Nicoo01x/Nicoo01x/README.md

 ### 🧠 About Me

-- 🎓 Currently pursuing a **Bachelor’s degree in Computer Engineering**.
 - 💬 Ask me about **C#, C++, SQL, Lua, and full-stack web development**.
 - 🚀 Constantly learning and building projects with precision and creativity.
 - 🎯 “Write code that not only works — but inspires.”